Undergraduate Publications and Creative Projects

 Description: This project creates a theatrical drama that teaches children major historical events, while also teaching multiple life lessons through the life of Uncle Dave Macon, the Dixie Dewdrop.
 Austin is excited to be part of a production that shares a piece of Rutherford County's contribution to the rise of country music with school age audiences across the globe.

-Team Member: Austin Derryberry
+Student: Austin Derryberry

 Faculty Mentor: Dr. Jette Halladay

 News Release: MTSU’s Center for Popular Music captures ‘uncanny’ old-time fiddling pair on new CD

 Description: Under the practiced eye of faculty member, Dr. Meg Brooker, three MTSU students seized a once-in-a-lifetime performance opportunity in Russia.
 The student dancers had to demonstrate their skill in order to earn their invitation by the Peoples’ Friendship University in Moscow to perform at the school’s Isadora Duncan festival.
 MTSU was the only American school invited to perform.
 Both universities share the common interests of the cultural exchange and historic preservation of dance, two vital areas of study in the dance community.

 Team Members: Savannah Cook, Natasja Hall, and Megan Manning